HelixQc/OscarVoteCompilation/README.md

-THE MAIN README.MD IS IN SRC
+We need some work!!!
-We need some work!!! refactoring code and all!!!
+refactoring code and all!!!